Diagnostic Laboratory Medicine

 We’re always looking for diagnostic lab experts as Accreditation Assessors.
 Use your knowledge and expertise to facilitate patient safety, professional development opportunities and compensation.

 Help us accredit diagnostic labs.
-Download and complete this form.
+Download and save this form to your computer, then complete and return it to us.

 DIAGNOSTIC LABORATORY TESTING FEES